PoCInnovation/Pool2022/Hardware/Day02/README.md

 ## 1 - USB

-Nous allons établir une connexion Serial entre notre PC et notre micro-processeur.
-Pour vous permettre la communication nous allons utiliser le moniteur série.
+We will  establish a serial connection between our pc and our microprocessor.
+To enable communication we will use the serial monitor.

-### 1.1 - Fréquence de transmission
+### 1.1 - Transmission's Frequencies
-Dans votre partie setup vous allez réglez votre transmission à 9600 baud.
+In your setup you will set your transmission to 9600 baud.
-Ensuite toujours dans votre setup affichez *Hello World*.
+Then still in your setup display *Hello World*.

-Il ne vous reste plus qu'à ouvrir votre Moniteur série sur 9600 baud et voir votre message.
+You just have to open your serial monitor on 9600 baud to see your message.

-### 1.2 - Lecture des messages dans le moniteur
+### 1.2 - Reading messages in the monitor

-Maintenant que vous avez appris à écrire des messages, il est temps de lire les messages reçu par le biais de l'input de votre moniteur.

-Écrivez une condition dans votre loop pour vérifier qu'un message est reçu et afficher le. :muscle:
+Now that you have learned how to write messages, it is time to read the messages received through the input of your monitor.

+Write a condition in your loop to check that a message is received and then display it. :muscle:

-### 1.3 - Executer des calcules
+### 1.3 - Performing calculations

-Nous savons récupérer les messages, les écrire nous allons maintenant stocker les valeurs reçus pour effectuer un calcul.

-Créer une fonction qui récupère deux valeurs en input et les additionnes. :heavy_plus_sign:
-Une fois le calcul fait, renvoyer la valeur.

-> :stuck_out_tongue_winking_eye: N'oubliez pas de vérifiez que le éléments sont bien des nombres.

-### Graph Météo :sunny:
+We know how to retrieve messages and how to write them, now we will store the received values to perform a calculation.

+Create a function that retrieves two input values and adds them together. :heavy_plus_sign:
+Once the calculation is done, return the value.

+> :stuck_out_tongue_winking_eye: Don't forget to check that the variable are numbers.

 ## 2 - Bluetooth
 Le BLE signifie Bluetooth Low Energy.